-International Program in Public Health Leadership (IPPHL) 2019 for Mid-career African Leaders (Fully-funded for short study at University of Washington, USA)
+International Program in Public Health Leadership (IPPHL) 2020 for Mid-career African professionals (Fully-funded to University of Washington, USA)

 Eligible Countries: African countries

-To be taken at (country): University of Washington in Seattle, Washington, USA; Nairobi, Kenya.
+To be taken at (country): University of Washington in Seattle, Washington, USA; Kigali, Rwanda.

 About the Award: Funded by the Bill & Melinda Gates Foundation and hosted by the University of Washington’s Evans School of Public Policy & Governance in collaboration with the Center for Creative Leadership, IPPHL focuses on individual coaching and mentoring, peer sharing and learning, and the development of a community of practice to give participants access to a wider network that can help them design solutions to the unique policy and program implementation challenges they face.